Kitware/iMSTK/Docs/source/documentation.rst

 changes to iMSTK base source code, you can then build from the iMSTK.sln solution file located in the Innerbuild directory.

+**Offscreen Rendering**

+Offscreen OSMesa/CPU rendering is supported for Linux/MacOSx.
+This allows one to build iMSTK without a screen or GPU.
+Useful for servers.
+This can be enabled in the build by using the :code:`VTK_USE_OSMESA` flag to ON.

 Running Examples
 ----------------
 The default CMake configuration builds the examples as part of the inner build.